 It’s also important to stay consistent so it makes sense to do this yourself anyway across all streaming platforms.
 It also gives your audience a better idea of what to expect when they click on it.

 When it comes to creating an EP, things are no different.
 I mean, you can put on songs you think people will like, but how can you be sure that they will?

 Well, one solution is to remix one of your most popular songs and put it as the first track of your EP.
 If you know people already like the lyrics of the song for example, why not use those same lyrics but put them over a different backing track?

 It can be an incredible way to show a taster of your personality to the fans.
 You can use interludes very creatively depending on your style of music.

 While interludes are not essential, it can really work wonders for how people perceive your music.
 Make your music an experience!

 On this cover, as well as your normal contact details, you should include a quick note asking people to do what you want done (Sign up to your list, share your CD etc).

 You can join and create a project to receive pitches from top-notch designers matched to your budget and requirements, you can start here.

 Most often this is the thing that gives them value.
-You’ve made an EP to fulfil some aim, whether that raises awareness of your music, or to make money and increase the brand loyalty of your fans.
+You’ve made an EP to fulfill some aim, whether that raises awareness of your music, or to make money and increase the brand loyalty of your fans.

 So say for example you’re going to be giving your EP out for free.
-You want to raise awareness of your music, and you want to get people signed up to your mailing list.
-So where should you include your calls to action?
+You want to raise awareness of your music.
+And you want to get people signed up to your mailing list.

-So there you have it, some tips that will have your EP standing out from the crowd!
-Hopefully we’ve answered your question of what does EP mean in music.
+So there you have it!
+Some tips that will have your EP standing out from the crowd!

 For 10 more release tips have a look at this in-depth article dedicated to just that!

-I hope you will take some of these tips on board.
+We hope you will take some of these tips on board.
 Anyone can make an EP using the standard methods.

 And now you have your music out there, it’s time to start sending it to important people in the industry, finding opportunities and getting it into film, tv and more.

-Start with a free 14-day trial:
+Start with a free 14-day trial!

 Thank you!
 Just starting to learn!